Islam-ML/Bank-Customer-Churn-Prediction/README.md

 ## 📈 Visualizations | رسوم بيانية

-*(You can add screenshots of your plots here, e.g., Correlation Heatmap or XGBoost Learning Curve)*

 *   **Correlation Heatmap:** To show relationships between features.
 *   **XGBoost Learning Curve:** Demonstrating the reduction of Log Loss over training rounds.